- Dirt Half Challenge

-- Personal information/identity data; including first name, last name, gender, date of birth, postage address, professional membership (i.e UK Athletics Affiliation) and emergency contact details.
-These are taken at the point of entry via registration form, in order to fulfil aspects of race entry.
+- Personal information/identity data; including first name, last name, gender, date of birth, postage address, professional membership (i.e UK Athletics Affiliation), and emergency contact details.
+These are taken at the point of entry via the registration form, in order to fulfill aspects of race entry.
 Some information (such as whether you have participated before, where you are from, occupation, age, gender) is taken and used to generate anonymised statistics about the types of people entering an event.
 When anonymised, this data is not considered as “personal data” by the law as it cannot be used to reveal your identity.

 - Financial data; including bank account and payment card details, in order to take payment for a race registration – are held by our trusted registration software provider in case it is necessary to provide a refund.

 - Transaction data; details around additional payments made to Dirt Running or third parties at the point of entry – such as official merchandise, transport, parking, or personalised medal tabs.
 It is sometimes necessary to share this data with third parties to fulfill your additional purchase – for example, sending your name, t-shirt size, and postage address to a third-party merchandise supplier so they can fulfill the order you have placed.
 Where participants indicate they would like to fundraise for an official charity or take up a space paid for by one of our official charities; Dirt Running will share the contact details of that participant with the beneficiary charity.
 This is made clear at the point of registration when selecting a beneficiary charity.

 - Behavioural data; around customer behaviour on event websites and registration forms (collected via Google Analytics).
 This is anonymised data and is only used to monitor how customers behave in relation to activity on Dirt Running websites or registration forms – for example, where do they arrive on the registration form from – a link in an email, a post on social media, or a specific section of a website.